enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 To upgrade your 5.3.1 installation, execute the following steps:

 #.
-Dump your 5.3.1 installation with the toolbox :ref:`toolbox-dump` tool
+Dump your 5.3.1 installation with the toolbox :ref:`toolbox-dump` tool, then stop the 5.3.1 instance.
 #.
-Upgrade the dump with toolbox :ref:`toolbox-upgrade`
+Upgrade the dump with the 6.0.0 toolbox :ref:`toolbox-upgrade`.
 #.
-Load the repository into a new instance of Enonic XP with the toolbox :ref:`toolbox-load` tool
+Start a new 6.0.0 instance of Enonic XP and load the upgraded dump with the toolbox :ref:`toolbox-load` tool.

 Module